Faithfully Gluten Free

 I had one last plan.
 My final attempt at getting him to come over to the pumpkin side with me.
 But, would it work?

-I decided to hit his weakness – cinnamon rolls.
+I decided to hit his weakness – gluten free cinnamon buns.
 Only, these cinnamon rolls have pumpkin in the dough and instead of just cinnamon, they are filled warming pumpkin pie spice.
 Would it be enough?

 The verdict?
-Pumpkin is now welcomed by him in Pumpkin Pie and these gluten free Pumpkin Cinnamon Rolls. 🙂
+Pumpkin is now welcomed by him in Crustless Pumpkin Pie form and these gluten free Pumpkin Cinnamon Rolls.

 Gluten Free Pumpkin Cinnamon Rolls